The Hilbert scheme of a pair of linear spaces: Introduction

-The study of compact moduli spaces is an essential part of algebraic geometry.
-The Hilbert scheme, $\Hilb^{P(t)} \mathbf{P}^n$, which parameterizes closed subschemes of $\mathbf{P}^n$ with fixed a Hilbert polynomial $P(t)$ introduced by Grothendieck \cite{g} has attracted a lot of interest.
-Although the Hilbert scheme is connected \cite{h}, it has been shown to be arbitrarily complicated \cite{v}.
-However, Fogarty \cite{f} proved that the Hilbert scheme of points in $\mathbf{P}^2$ is non-singular and a crepant resolution of $\Sym^{n} \mathbf{P}^2$.
-Piene and Schlessinger \cite{ps} showed that $\Hilb^{3t+1} \mathbf{P}^3$ has two non-singular components that meet transversely and described the points of the component corresponding to twisted cubics explicitly.
-Avritzer and Vainsencher \cite{av} proved that the component corresponding to elliptic quartics in $\Hilb^{4t} \mathbf{P}^3$ is non-singular and isomorphic to a double blow up of $\mathbf{G}(1,9)$.
-These non-singular compactifications have been used to solve many enumerative problems \cite{ess}.
-Other than these results, very little is known about components or Hilbert schemes that are well behaved.
-It is thus very interesting to find (components of) Hilbert schemes that are non-singular or have mild singularities.
+The Hilbert scheme $\Hilb^{P(t)} \mathbf{P}^n$, which parameterizes closed subschemes of $\mathbf{P}^n$ with a fixed Hilbert polynomial $P(t)$, introduced by Grothendieck \cite{g}, has attracted a lot of interest.
+Although their singularities are known to be arbitrarily complicated \cite{v}, the cases when they are smooth or have smooth components have been extensively studied.
+Early on these smooth components were used to solve numerous enumerative problems \cite{ess} and with major advances in the minimal model program \cite{bchm}, they are also a source of examples with rich birational structure.
+Fogarty \cite{f} proved that $\Hilb^{m} \mathbf{P}^2$ is smooth and Arcara, Bertram, Coskun and Huizenga \cite{abch} proved that its a Mori dream space and described the stable base decomposition of its effective cone in numerous cases.
+Piene and Schlessinger \cite{ps} showed that $\Hilb^{3t+1} \mathbf{P}^3$ has two smooth components that meet transversely and described the points of the component corresponding to twisted cubics explicitly.
+Chen \cite{chen} proved that the component corresponding to the twisted cubics is the flip of $\widebar{\mathcal{M}}_{0,0}(\PP^3,3)$ over the Chow variety.
+Avritzer and Vainsencher \cite{av} proved that the component corresponding to elliptic quartics in $\Hilb^{4t} \mathbf{P}^3$ is smooth and isomorphic to a double blow up of $\mathbf{Gr}(1,9)$; Gallardo, Huerta and Schmidt \cite{ghs} computed its effective cone.
+Chen, Coskun and Nollet \cite{ccn} showed that the component corresponding to a pair of codimension two linear spaces meeting transversely is smooth and isomorphic to a blow of $\text{Sym}^2 \mathbf{Gr}(n-2,n)$.
+They also completely worked out its Mori theory.
+It is thus very interesting to find components of Hilbert schemes that are smooth and describe their birational geometry.